DataBiosphere/terra-workspace-manager/DEVELOPMENT.md

 #### Option A: Docker Postgres
 ##### Running the Postgres Container
-To start the a postgres container configured with the necessary databases:
+To start a postgres container configured with the necessary databases:
 ```sh
 ./local-dev/run_postgres.sh start
 ```